-and other Title IV partners to expand services to people with disabilities.
+Serving People with Disabilities: MWSE will continue to work with Michigan Rehabilitation Services (MRS), the Michigan Bureau of Services for Blind Persons (BSBP) and other Title IV partners to expand services to people with disabilities.
 This includes making sure people with disabilities are identified early in the intake process, are referred appropriately to receive the support services they may need, making sure that employers are informed about the value of people with disabilities as employees, and connecting people with disabilities with employers and career opportunities.
-MWSE has a contract with SIGNificant, LLC (dba Alliance for Deaf Services) to provide sign language services for job seekers as needed and to provide training to staff on best practices to assist the deaf and hard of hearing.

 MWSE has established a written referral system with its local MRS representative to provide information regarding customer needs and a process for follow-up and feedback.
 MWSE is reviewing the accessibility of all of our services and American Job Centers to ensure that individuals with disabilities can fully participate in our services and programs.
 MRS has moved their Jackson office staff completely into the Jackson Service Center to facilitate referrals and braiding of funds.
-The Bureau of Service for Blind Persons (BSBP) attends the Job Seeker Services subcommittee of the Workforce Development Board.
+MRS also plans to move staff to the Hillsdale Service Center, and has a staff person assigned to the Livingston Service Center.